 What causes uterine fibroids?

 Genetics, hormones and a woman’s general health play a role in the development of fibroids.
 Fibroids usually occur in women of childbearing age and decrease in size after menopause because they are linked to hormone levels in the body.
-African-American women and women with a family history of fibroids are more likely to develop them, as are obese women and those who eat a lot of red meat and ham.
+African-American women and women with a family history of fibroids are more likely to develop uterine fibroids, as are obese women and those who eat a lot of red meat and ham.
 Women who have given birth are at a lower risk.

 Do uterine fibroids lead to cancer?